 Automically populated fields

 Here’s the thing.
-Yes, dynamic fields and lookup fields can both be used to automatically populate fields.
+Yes, dynamic and lookup fields can be used to populate fields automatically.
 But that’s not the only way to make your forms dynamic.

-For example, you can autofill fields with data from a user profile.
-You can collect geo-data like an IP address.
-You can also pass data between forms via the entry key.
+For example, you can autofill fields with data from a user profile, collect geo-data like an IP address, and pass data between forms via the entry key.

 Repeater fields

 Repeater fields are starting to become quite popular.
-In fact, we’ve got a number of form templates that use this feature prominently.
+We’ve got several form templates that prominently use this feature.
 It’s yet another way to make your forms dynamic.

 This is the most simple way to create a dynamic form.
-By using a repeater field, you give the user the power to add fields (or groups of fields) to a form as needed.
+Using a repeater field allows the user to add fields (or groups of fields) to a form as needed.

 There are many reasons why you would want to do this.
 Saving business opening hours to show on your website is one example.

 We hope you’ve found this overview of Formidable’s dynamic form fields useful.
 We’ve spent the last 10 years perfecting these features so developers don’t need to reinvent the wheel.
-So while you could do all this manually, why add hours of work to the job?
+So, while you could do all this manually, why add work hours?

 Don’t forget to stick to the Formidable blog for more WordPress tips and tutorials.
 Thanks for coming by!